akrause2014/gaia-dmp/notes/ak/notes.md

  | jq '.'
 ```

-### Data Location
+### Set data location

-Add the data location to the first notebook.
+Add the data location to a notebook and initialise gaiadmp setup before running anything else.

 Create file with the note paragraph to add.
 ```